Each part of the Register is guided, managed and governed by a variety of people to ensure that it remains relevant to all concerned.

 The clinical lead of the UK MS Register is Dr Richard Nicholas from Imperial College London who ensures that we ask the right questions and that our focus is on the correct areas of research to ensure that we are a research and clinically relevant tool.

 The Register Management Board is concerned with the overall strategic direction and performance of the MS Register.
 It is composed of People with MS, Senior staff from the MS Society, Consultant Neurologists, senior academics from across the UK and Senior staff from the Register.

-The Register is powered by the UK Secure e-Research Platform (UKSeRP), developed by the Health Informatics Group at Swansea University and funded by the Medical Research Council.
+The Register is powered by the UK Secure e-Research Platform (UKSeRP), developed by the team at Population Data Science in Swansea University Medical School and funded by the Medical Research Council.